NemoursResearch/N3C/docs/domain-teams.md

 ---

 # Domain Teams
 N3C Domain Teams enable researchers with shared interests to analyze data within the N3C Data Enclave and collaborate more efficiently in a team science environment.
+Teams are comprised of clinical and subject matter experts, statisticians, informaticists and machine learning specialists.
 Visit the [Data Enclave Domain Teams page](https://covid.cd2h.org/domain-teams){:target="_blank"} for more information on the domain teams currently in session as well as information on how to get involved.

 ## Example teams